iamsrirupbanerjee/Udacity_AzureOps/README.md

 Additionally a terraform .tfvars file can be made to set these values for various environments.

 ### Output
+Update - 03/12/2025 -
 The Terraform output is in solution.plan file.
+Additional screenshots have been added in to show the resources, the app can be accessed and VMs tagged.
+Refer to the terraform_screenshots dirctory for the images.